AlphaPav/Cardinal-Spline/README.md

 # Cardinal-Spline
 The realization of Cardinal Spline in "Computer Animation".
-Made with Qt Creator 4.6.2.
+Made with Qt Creator 4.6.2 in C++.

 Video: https://youtu.be/rcIGJ6F8Tmw